Order of Assassins: Hassan II and Rashid ad-Din Sinan

-The fourteen known assassinations during the reign of Kiya Muhammad was a far cry from the tally of his predecessors, representing a significant decline in the power of the Isma'ilis.
+The fourteen known assassinations during the reign of Kiya Muhammad were a far cry from the tally of his predecessors, representing a significant decline in the power of the Isma'ilis.
 This was exemplified by the governors of Mazandaran and of Rayy who were said to have built towers out of Isma'ili skulls.

 In the middle of Ramadan in 559 AH, Hassan II gathered his followers and announced to "jinn, men and angels" that the Hidden Imam had freed them "from the burden of the rules of Holy Law".
 With that, the assembled took part in a ritual violation of Sharia, a banquet with wine, in violation of the Ramadan fast, with their backs turned towards Medina.
 Observance of Islamic rites (fasting, salat prayer, etc.) was punishable by the utmost severity.
 (According to Shīʿa hadiths, when the Hidden Imam/mahdi reappears, "he will bring a new religion, a new book and a new law").

 Resistance was nonetheless deep, and Hasan was stabbed to death by his own brother-in-law.

 Hassan II shifted the focus of his followers from the exoteric to the esoteric (batin).
 He abrogated the exoteric practice of Sharia and stressed on the esoteric (batini) side of the laws.
 And "while outwardly he was known as the grandson of Buzurgumid", in this esoteric reality, Lewis writes, Hasan claimed "he was the Imam of the time" (the last Imam of Shia Islam before the end of the world).
-The impact of these changes on Isma'ili life and politics were vast and continued after Hassan II's death in 1166 by his son Nūr al-Dīn Muhammad, known as the Imam Muhammad II, who ruled from 1166 to 1210.
+The impact of these changes on Isma'ili life and politics was vast and continued after Hassan II's death in 1166 by his son Nūr al-Dīn Muhammad, known as the Imam Muhammad II, who ruled from 1166 to 1210.
 It is in this context and the changes in the Muslim world brought about by the disintegration of the Seljuk empire that a new chief da'i of the Assassins was thrust: Rashid ad-Din Sinan, referred to as Sinān.